plokhotnyuk/jsoniter-scala/README.md

   `java.util.UUID`, `java.time.*`, and value classes for any of them
 - Codecs for sorted maps and sets can be customized by implicit `Ordering[K]` instances for keys that are available at the scope of the `make` macro call
-- Serialization and parsing of `java.time.*` types to/from ISO-8601 representation
 - Parsing of escaped characters is not supported for strings which are mapped to numeric and `java.time.*` types
 - Support of first-order and higher-kinded types
 - Support of 2 representations of ADTs with a sealed trait or a Scala class as base type and non-abstract Scala classes